Adolf Hitler: Beer Hall Putsch and Landsberg Prison

 Published in two volumes in 1925 and 1926, Mein Kampf sold 228,000 copies between 1925 and 1932.
 One million copies were sold in 1933, Hitler's first year in office.
 Shortly before Hitler was eligible for parole, the Bavarian government attempted to have him deported to Austria.
 The Austrian federal chancellor rejected the request on the specious grounds that his service in the German Army made his Austrian citizenship void.
 In response, Hitler formally renounced his Austrian citizenship on 7 April 1925.

 Rebuilding the Nazi Party

-At the time of Hitler's release from prison, politics in Germany had become less combative and the economy had improved, limiting Hitler's opportunities for political agitation.
+At the time of Hitler's release from prison, politics in Germany had become less combative, and the economy had improved, limiting Hitler's opportunities for political agitation.
 As a result of the failed Beer Hall Putsch, the Nazi Party and its affiliated organisations were banned in Bavaria.
-In a meeting with the Prime Minister of Bavaria Heinrich Held on 4 January 1925, Hitler agreed to respect the state's authority and promised that he would seek political power only through the democratic process.
+In a meeting with the Prime Minister of Bavaria, Heinrich Held, on 4 January 1925, Hitler agreed to respect the state's authority and promised that he would seek political power only through the democratic process.
 The meeting paved the way for the ban on the Nazi Party to be lifted on 16 February.

 However, after an inflammatory speech he gave on 27 February, Hitler was barred from public speaking by the Bavarian authorities, a ban that remained in place until 1927.
-To advance his political ambitions in spite of the ban, Hitler appointed Gregor Strasser, Otto Strasser and Joseph Goebbels to organise and enlarge the Nazi Party in northern Germany.
+To advance his political ambitions in spite of the ban, Hitler appointed Gregor Strasser, Otto Strasser, and Joseph Goebbels to organise and enlarge the Nazi Party in northern Germany.
 Gregor Strasser steered a more independent political course, emphasising the socialist elements of the party's programme.

 The stock market in the United States crashed on 24 October 1929.
-The impact in Germany was dire: millions were thrown out of work and several major banks collapsed.
+The impact in Germany was dire: millions became unemployed, and several major banks collapsed.
 Hitler and the Nazi Party prepared to take advantage of the emergency to gain support for their party.
 They promised to repudiate the Versailles Treaty, strengthen the economy, and provide jobs.